What is user import?

 - Uploading: You can create a short test user list to send the email invite directly to those test users only.

-After you’ve created the CSV file that contains all your test users, follow this interactive tour that guides you through the uploading process.
+After you’ve created the CSV/Excel file that contains all your test users, follow this interactive tour that guides you through the uploading process.